alvaroCoelho/Bored/README.md

 Room - To persist the data, the annotation system facilitates the implementation and the reading of the code.

+Technical debts:
+- unit tests
+- Logs Exception Handling
+- Improved interfaces
+- Generic ResourceStace

-The project build can be done directly in Android Studio after the project is cloned
+The project build can be done directly in Android Studio after the project is cloned. below the apk for installation

 [Uploading bored.zip…]()